willzzz7/AI_Team_Project/README.md

-                                 - Figuring out if a character is a number or a text or any other data types.</br> &emsp;  - proposal #1 -> giving datas that needs to be changed(like numbers, dates, etc) a pattern in their values.</br> &emsp;  - proposal #2 -> Make three arrays : alphabets, numbers and punctuations.</br>  Then input in these arrays values of each character, alphabet value into alphabet array, so on.</br>
+                                 - Figuring out if a character is a number or a text or any other data types.</br> &emsp;  - proposal #1 -> giving datas that needs to be changed(like numbers, dates, etc) a pattern in their values.</br> &emsp;  - proposal #2 -> Make three arrays : alphabets, numbers and punctuations.
+Then input in these arrays values of each character, alphabet value into alphabet array, so on.
                                                            Then when the program is checking a word, compare the character with the elements of the arrays to know the character's data types. </br>
 4. Summary of Steven's alternative method on identifying which characters need to change :</br>